Install the Internal Scanner on Linux

-The agent is designed to run on Linux systems, both x64 and ARM processors builds are available.
+The HostedScan Internal Scanner is designed to run on Linux systems; both x64 and ARM processor builds are available.

 This secure solution does not require any open ports, tunnels, or other access to your network.